ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-2-build-clang.md

 ### Run the program

-Now, let's run it.
-To run this executable, you need to ensure that the directory containing the dynamic libraries (DLLs) is added to the `PATH` environment variable, or place the DLLs in the same location as the executable.
+To run the executable, you need to ensure that the directory containing the dynamic libraries (DLLs) is added to the `PATH` environment variable, or place the DLLs in the same location as the executable.

 ```bash
 .\test_opencv.exe